ravivcohen/dotfiles/README.md

 * Files in `conf` just sit there.
 If a config file doesn't _need_ to go in `~/`, put it in there.

 ## Installation

+### Standalone user support
+On my main machine, and in general, I tend to run as a non priviliged user.
+As such I make use of targetpw and runaspw see [man sudoers][http://www.sudo.ws/sudoers.man.html].
+#### Setup
+On OSX:
+   We can enable the root user and then follow the [On rest][https://github.com/ravivcohen/dotfiles/edit/master/README.md].
+I choose to not enable the root user and instead make use of runaspw, in combination with setting runas_default variable to a user who is an Administrator and as such sudo run commands under the Admin user and also allows your to run sudo -u root to run root commands the latter works because what sudo -u root with the runaspw set really mean sudo sudo.
+   * Create a group, for ex non_admin
+   * Add standard user you want to have sudo access to that group
+   * Add the following to /etc/sudoers
+     ```
+     Defaults:%non_admin runas_default=ravivcohen, runaspw
+     %non_admin ALL=(ALL) ALL
+     ```

 ### General Notes

 * In order to run init scripts files that have an alphanumeric value < "50_" require `sudo` privillgies.